 These following types of misconduct are the behaviours that are very likely to end in formal proceedings where dismissal is very likely;

 - Making sexual comments or offering unwanted verbal or physical attention to colleague

 - Sharing material, for example via social media, that is racist or sexually offensive

 - Forming relationships with members of the public where that relationship has been facilitated by the position of power held by the staff member and the vulnerability of the member of the public.

 The Chief Constable made his position very clear in the letter he sent out to every member of staff:

 “If you engage in any of this behaviour, it could result in gross misconduct.
 If it is and is proven, you may face dismissal.
 We can have no tolerance for racism and sexual harassment in an organisation whose purpose is to uphold the law and to provide safety and protection for everyone in society.”

-If you need clarity around any of the above and/or advice in relation to any discipline related matter, please contact either Conduct Lead George Mc Donnell [07807 079409] or David Hadley [07972 917043]
+If you need clarity around any of the above and/or advice in relation to any discipline related matter, please contact either West Midlands Police Federation conduct lead Dave Hadley (07807 079409) or Dawn Murkett (07792 773787).

 For and on behalf of West Midlands Police Federation Discipline Committee.